avrae/avrae/docs/automation_ref.rst

 .. attribute:: save_adv

     *optional* - A list of stat names (e.g. ``strength``) that the combatant should have advantage on for their respective saving throws while this effect is active.
+Use ``all`` as a stat name to specify all stats.

 .. attribute:: save_dis

     *optional* - A list of stat names (e.g. ``strength``) that the combatant should have disadvantage on for their respective saving throws while this effect is active.
+Use ``all`` as a stat name to specify all stats.

 .. attribute:: check_bonus